 With Christmas not that far in the future, I started thinking about our holiday decorations.
-Now that our children are grown and Ted and I are retired, it seems I no long have time for craft projects.
+Ironically, now that our children are grown and Ted and I are retired, it seems I no longer have time for craft projects.
 That’s a shame, because I enjoy doing a variety of crafts.
 It surprises me how many holiday decorations I’ve made over the years.

 Before we had children, I worked for the U.S. Bureau of the Census.
 Tabulations for the first computerized decennial census were in progress, and computer punch cards were everywhere.
 My office mates and I (and lots of other people with access to used punch cards) made Christmas wreaths from them.

 Years later, my friends and I became interested in pinecone Christmas wreaths.
-FYI, a great place to find free pinecones is in cemeteries.
+FYI, cemeteries are great places to find free pinecones.
 They plant a lot of evergreen trees in cemeteries!
 I made two wreaths for our home and eight more as Christmas gifts.

 When our kids were little, I knew they would enjoy an Advent calendar, so I made a calendar and the required 24 ornaments.
 When she had children of her own, Kari and I made Advent calendars together so she could hang one in her house as well.